-The SRS indicator alerts you to a potential problem with your airbags or seat belt tensioners (see page 17).
+The SRS indicator alerts you to a potential problem with your airbags or seat belt tensioners (see page 18).

-When you turn the ignition switch to ON (II), this indicator will come on briefly then go out.
+When you turn the ignition switch to the ON (II) position, this indicator comes on briefly then goes off.
 This tells you the system is working properly.